Last Updated on 15/06/2026 by Armands Sprogis

 The mindset of ‘newborn should be sleeping during the session’.

-When I started my newborn photography journey 10 years ago, I had a perception that newborns should be asleep to get great newborn photos.
+When I started my newborn photography journey over 15 years ago, I had a perception that newborns should be asleep to get great newborn photos.
 If babies are fussy you either wait a couple of hours until they tire themself out or you reschedule the session.

-I was photographing newborns like this for a couple of years until I started to notice that even if parents were expecting newborn to be asleep, they actually prefered wide awake newborn photos instead.
-That big open eye newborn photo always ended up on the wall.
+I was photographing newborns like this for a couple of years until I started to notice that even if parents were expecting newborns to be asleep, they actually prefered wide awake newborn photos instead.
+That big, open eye newborn photo always ended up on the wall.

 I started to explore the possibilities of taking newborn photos while they are awake.
 Try new awake baby poses, how to work with a newborn and expand the gallery with a variety of newborn portraits.